bioinfoUQAM/mirLibSpark/README.md

 docker pull juliewu/mirlibsparkdocker:v1.14
 docker run -v abs_path/to/output:/mirLibSpark/output -v abs_path/to/input:/mirLibSpark/input -it juliewu/mirlibsparkdocker:v1.14
 ```
+Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`

 ### Basic usage in docker: one to several Arabidopsis library, no differential analysis.
 Step 1: put some RNA-seq libraries in input folder.
 Use a small demo file (library_a5.txt) for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.